ue22-p22/web/notebooks/36-async-nb.md

 * remember that fetching data from the Internet is slow (see intro)
 * not wasting time to wait for each component
 * prefer to create content as soon as possible to hide some latency
-* do not use a busy loop that wastes CPU cycles
+* also, do not use a busy loop that wastes CPU cycles
-* fetch resources concurrently whenever possible
+* this means to fetch resources **concurrently** whenever possible
-* run code concurrently whenever possible
+* and so to run code concurrently **whenever** possible

 +++ {"slideshow": {"slide_type": "slide"}}

 ## page loading issue

 * the issue is due to the fact that in most cases, code **order matters**
-* for instance you cannot get an element from code that was not yet created
+* for instance your code cannot spot an element in the DOM if it was not yet created
 * you cannot use a given JavaScript library if its code has not finished loading
+* ...
 * dependency may be very tricky, and can end in a dependency loop
   as in *`a` requires `b` that requires `a`*